 As stated in Fitness Specter 37, there is a SpecterFit event on the horizon.
 SpecterFit 1 is slated for January 2017 (the whole month) for you to accomplish a fitness goal that you, yourself set.
 In addition to this fitness goal (which will earn you a medal if you complete the challenge), you can participate in the SpecterFit 1 event medal: StepMaster.
 This is a medal that will be specialized and will be unique to this event.
 So, if you’re keeping score, you can earn two medals in January 2017.
 Medal designs will be revealed later this year, but prior to the event itself.

 Now, on to the column…

 I’ve written about this before but I need to reiterate the point because of just how important the point is: 75% of your weight goals can be achieved by doing nothing more than eating correctly.
 If you eat right, you’ll lose weight.
-Fitness isn’t just about losing weight but for those of us (myself included) who are looking to lose weight while getting fit, this is an important factor.
+Fitness isn’t just about losing weight but for those of us (myself included) who are looking to lose weight while getting fit, this is an essential factor which involves a person using the right supplement which you can find on this page all the while also following the right type of diet which can promise changes in the body in no time.
 Thus, diet is important.